Tips for effective oral presentations of works of design

 Behavior to avoid

-• Looking at the blank board or the wall before you present the menu - the audience will follow your gaze and you don't want them to focus on a blank wall.
+• Looking at the blank board or the wall - the audience will follow your gaze and you don't want them to focus on a blank wall.

 • Saying 'Um' or 'Uh' (or anything similar) more than 3 times - makes you sound unprepared, hesitant, and not confident.
 A silent pause would be better.
 The more rehearsed and prepared you are, the less likely you are to have to say 'Uh'.